Skip to main content

 3. Full Application

-Invited sponsors have 60 days to submit a complete sponsorship application package.
-The full application includes the sponsor's income documentation, relationship proof, and the principal applicant's forms.
+Invited sponsors typically have 60 days to submit a complete sponsorship package.
+It includes the sponsor's income documentation (CRA Notices of Assessment), relationship proof, the signed undertaking, and the parent's or grandparent's permanent-residence forms.
+Confirm the current deadline in your invitation, as it is set by IRCC.

 4. Visa Office Processing

 PGP sponsors must demonstrate income at least 30% above the Low Income Cut-Off (LICO) for the 3 most recent consecutive tax years.
 The LICO+30% threshold is based on family size, which includes the sponsor, the sponsor's spouse/partner (if applicable), existing dependants, and the persons being sponsored.
 Consult our LICO income requirements guide for a detailed table and explanation of what counts as income.
+The exact dollar figures change each year and depend on family size, so confirm the current LICO+30% amounts on canada.ca before relying on them.
 Key points:

-• Acceptable income sources: employment income, self-employment income, rental income, and other taxable income as evidenced by CRA Notices of Assessment (NOA)
+• Acceptable sources include employment income, self-employment income, pensions, rental income, and other taxable income shown on your CRA records.

-• Social assistance is NOT counted as income for PGP sponsorship purposes
+• Social assistance (other than for a disability) is NOT counted as income for PGP sponsorship.

 ⚠ Important distinction